DaleMargel/SParser/demo/markdown/Readme.md

 ## What is Markdown?
 Markdown allows you to convert simple text into html.
 It is very commonly used today.

 Unfortunately the markdown specifications are a bit loose.
 GitHub has done a great service in trying to standardize its own [GitHub Flavored Markdown](https://github.github.com/gfm/) **(GFM**) which is based on the excellent [CommonMark](https://spec.commonmark.org/) specifications.
+I will try to use the GFM standards in this library.

 ## Why?
 There are a few reasons I wrote this: